martin-papy/pdf2foundry-gui/README.md

 ## Requirements

-- Python 3.10+
+- Python 3.12+
-- PySide6 6.6.0
+- PySide6 6.9.2
-- PyInstaller 6.3.0 (for packaging)
+- PyInstaller 6.16.0 (for packaging)

 ## License

-[License information to be added]
+This project is licensed under the GNU GPLv3 - see the [LICENSE](LICENSE) file for details.